Lee Siew Choh: Political career

-Lee served in Singapore's Legislative Assembly as a representative of the PAP following the 1959 election.
-In 1960 he served as the Parliamentary Secretary for Home Affairs.
-In 1961, Lee and 13 other members of the assembly broke away from the PAP and formed the Socialist Front.
+In 1959, Lee contested in the Singaporean general election for the Legislative Assembly under the PAP banner for the Queenstown.
+He was successfully elected and served as the Parliamentary Secretary for Home Affairs in 1960.
+In 1961, Lee and 13 other members of the assembly broke away from the PAP and formed the Barisan Sosialis.
 Lee was noted for his pro-leftist stance and oratory skills.
 In 1961, he made the longest speech in the history of Singapore's Legislative Assembly which lasted seven hours on the subject of Singapore's proposed merger with Malaya.
-Lee led the party in the 1963 elections, in which they won 13 of the 51 seats.
+Lee led the party in the 1963 elections, in which they won 13 of the 51 seats, although he himself failed to gain a seat.

-In 1988, Socialist Front merged with the Workers' Party and Lee stood as a Workers' Party candidate in the Eunos Group Representation Constituency at the 1988 Singaporean general election, along with Francis Seow and Mohd Khalit bin Mohd Baboo.
+In 1988, Socialist Front merged with the Workers' Party and Lee stood as a Workers' Party candidate in Eunos GRC at the 1988 Singaporean general election, along with Francis Seow and Mohd Khalit bin Mohd Baboo.
 They lost to the PAP's team in the constituency by 49.1% of the votes to 50.9%.
 As the Workers' Party's team in Eunos had garnered a higher percentage of the vote than any other opposition losing candidates, the party was eligible to nominate two members of its team from Eunos to become Non-constituency MPs.
 The party had refused to nominate NCMPs in the past, but this time they nominated Lee and Seow to become NCMPs.
 Seow was subsequently accused of espionage and fled to the United States before he could take up his NCMP seat.
 Lee became Singapore's first-ever NCMP, serving until the 1991 general election.
 In Parliament, he raised several issues, including the Internal Security Act, living costs and welfare.

 Lee again stood in Eunos GRC at the 1991 Singaporean general election.
 He and fellow party members Jufrie Mahmood, Neo Choon Aik and Wee Han Kim again lost narrowly to the PAP's team by 47.6% of the votes to 52.4%.
 However no NCMP seats were offered following that election as the opposition parties won a combined total of four elected seats.

-Lee left the Workers' Party in 1996, citing differences with the party's leader, Joshua Benjamin Jeyaretnam.
+Lee left the Workers' Party in 1993, citing differences with the party's leader, Joshua Benjamin Jeyaretnam.

 Personal life

-Lee married Kathleen Fam and had three sons, Victor Lee Yew Kwong, Peter Lee Yew Chung and David Lee Yew Keong, and a daughter, Lee Yu Lian.

-His eldest son, Victor Lee Yew Kwong, died in 1992.
+Lee married Kathleen Fam and had three sons.
+His eldest son died in 1992.

 Lee died of lung cancer on 18 July 2002.